 I once had a conversation with a colleague who was a traffic court judge in Cumberland County, New Jersey.
 He had instructed the court clerk that when a bankruptcy filing came in, don't file a proof of claim (a document filed by a creditor with the bankruptcy court in order to get paid), issue a warrant for their arrest!

 For this reason, I do not recommend either trying to wipe them out in a chapter 7 or proposing a payout in a chapter 13.
 If you are in this situation, you should work out a payment plan with the court and disclose that monthly payment in your list of expenses for the bankruptcy.

 So What Do I Do?

-If you live in South Jersey and are considering filing bankruptcy due to fines and other debt, feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+So, if you live in Burlington, Camden, Gloucester, Salem or Cumberland County and are considering filing bankruptcy due to fines and other debt, feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.

 If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.

 Not sure if bankruptcy is right for you?
 Take the quiz to the right to find out more!